jdersch/PERQemu/PERQemu/Readme.txt

     a PowerPC under 10.5.8 (Mono 2.10.x), the exact same patch still applies to Mono 4.6.x on MacOS X Yosemite/Intel.
-Obviously nobody has looked at that code in years, or PERQemu just has requirements that nobody else running Mono on a Mac has ever run across, ever.
+Obviously nobody has looked at that code in years, or PERQemu just has requirements that nobody else running Mono on a Mac has ever run across, ever.  :-|

     The fix, if you feel like sitting through a rebuild of Mono (or trying to pester the right people in the right place to get this applied to the actual Mono distribution?) is included in my fork of PERQemu at
         https://github.com/skeezicsb/PERQemu/Docs/KeyboardHandler.cs.Mac

+    Currently caps lock is problematic and can get out of sync with the host.
+    This is a minor inconvenience but it's on the bug list...

-- Display and hardware cursor - 100% complete.
-The streamlined code lets the the microcode drive the vertical blanking, and the last of the mouse Y-pos artifacts are gone.
+- Display and hardware cursor - Complete.
+The streamlined code trusts the microcode to drive the vertical blanking, and the last of the mouse Y-pos artifacts are gone.

 - Z80 Subsystem - 85% complete.
 Currently only a simulation of the real